The idea behind inbreedR is to provide a consistent

 The package provides documentation for every function.
 To get an

-overview, just look at inbreedR
+overview, just look at inbreedR’s help file.

-: Converts a common format for genetic
+convert_raw: Converts a common format for genetic

-markers (two columns per locus) into the inbreedR
+markers (two columns per locus) into the inbreedR working

-format, type ?convert_raw
+format, type ?convert_raw for detailed

 information.

-: Checks whether the genotypes
+check_data: Checks whether the genotypes

-has the correct format
+data.frame or matrix has the correct format

-for the inbreedR
+for the inbreedR functions.

-: Computes standardized multilocus
+sMLH: Computes standardized multilocus

 heterozygosities (Coltman et al.